measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2016-February/009248.html

-thumbX: When solving reverse proxy caching problems, it is best to fix them using proper HTTP mechanisms rather than proxy config workarounds.
+thumbX{admin-cfg-rev-http-rules}: When solving reverse proxy caching problems, it is best to fix them using proper HTTP mechanisms

+... rather than configuring Squid to violate HTTP.

 Using HTTP mechanisms allows all other proxies (and possibly clients) that use your reverse proxy to benefit from your fixes.